 Yes!
 Click here!
-We don’t want finances to be the only reason someone does not sign up for a course.
+We don’t want finances to be the reason someone does not sign up for a course.
 A certain number of need-based scholarships will be awarded for each class that we offer.
 To apply, you can register/log in, and click ‘subscribe’ to the Scholarship Application.
 There, you can download our scholarship application, complete it, and then submit it on the same page.
 All applications must be submitted at least one week prior to the course start date.

 Will I receive a diploma or certificate?
 Can I receive college credit?

 Students who successfully complete the Core module and meet the minimum requirements will receive a certificate from RZIM.
-At the current time we are not able to offer college credit, but stay tuned for updates!

 Are the classes offered internationally?